 "Ahem!
 Er, uh ...
 Feo's from Texas and don't like it when folks interrupt his eating," he cautioned.
-I thought (wrongly) that Jim understood where I was going and was in on the gag, so I ramped my rhetoric.
+I thought (wrongly) that Jim (fellow Texan) understood where I was going and was in on the gag, so I ramped my rhetoric.

 "Especially when I'm (Chomp!
 Chomp!) eating barbeque!
 (Chomp!
 Tear!
 Chomp!)
 I'm not Buying Drugs or going Nowhere 'til I'm done!
 (Chew!
 Gristle!
 Chomp!)"

-(thinking Jim "got the gag", you see, I started enjoying the moment)
+(still thinking Jim "gets the gag", you see, I enjoy the moment)

 The jerk looked at his cell phone and made some excuse about the time and having to get back to the convention.

 One jerk gone.

 Unfortunately, I soon realized that I'd played my role too well as Jim, sitting across the table from me, was leaning back in his chair (as if I might explode), wide-eyed and nervous as hell.